(on and off the bike)

 There are dozens of articles out there about keeping in shape during the winter.
 But we think the key is to make your winter cycling activities fun and interesting enough that you'll look forward to them, just like you look forward to riding your bike on a nice summer day.
 We came up with the following 5 tips to mix it up and have fun in the winter:

 3. Bring your bike indoors and spend an afternoon waxing and detailing it.
-We'll talked before about how to wash your bike, and how to clean your chain and drive train.
 This should be done a couple of times throughout the riding season, but take advantage of the winter time on your hands to really give your bike the once-over; the kind of detailing job you did to your car the day of your senior prom.
 Use a toothbrush to get all the grit out of the nooks and crannies of the frame and around the spokes and hubs.
 Make the frame shine with furniture polish or car wax, and use a metal polish to make the chrome bits really sparkle.
 You'll be even more proud than usual of your ride when it finally comes time to take it out for TOSRV or GOBA.

 5. Build a fire and put a Tour de France DVD on.
 In any good fitness regimen, rest days are just as important as workout days, and sometimes, the best way to rest is to relax on the couch and get some inspiration by watching others suffer on their bikes!